egc112/OpenWRT-egc-add-on/stop-wan-leak/README.md

 Download the test version:
 open `pbr-1.2.1-97-stop-wan-leak-1.bash` and click the download icon in the upper right hand corner to download the file to your desktop.
 On your router:
-rename the original `/etc/init.d/pbr` script to `/etc/init.d/pbr-org`, and/or copy it to your desktop. copy `pbr-1.2.1-97-stop-wan-leak-1.bash`from your desktop to `/etc/init.d/pbr` on your router, efectively replacing the old `/etc/init.d/pbr` with this new pbr script.
+rename the original `/etc/init.d/pbr` script to `/etc/init.d/pbr-org`, and/or copy it to your desktop.
+Copy `pbr-1.2.1-97-stop-wan-leak-1.bash`from your desktop to `/etc/init.d/pbr` on your router, efectively replacing the old `/etc/init.d/pbr` with this new pbr script.
 To stop wan leakage while using PBR add to the PBR config: `option stop_wan_leak '1'`
 Reboot the router